Yeah, Mobile-First design— it’s kind of a big deal.

 The number of users searching on mobile phones is continuing to rise.
 By 2025, that number is expected to jump to 72.5%!

 So, it makes sense that it is important to set up the user experience and design of the website from the mobile perspective first.

-It means that in mobile-first design you need to make your digital products are readable on smaller screens.
+It means that in mobile-first design you need to make your digital products readable on smaller screens.
 This allows more accessibility to people who might have limited vision capabilities.
 And when your designs help people with sight impairments, they’ll also help everyone else.
 It’s part of your ripple effect.

 Mobile-first also means content first.
-That means putting your most important content, most important as far as your user is concerned, as soon as possible on your page.
+That means putting your most important content, the most important as far as your user is concerned, as soon as possible on your page.
 This also makes your content accessible to anyone with cognitive disabilities.